 No. Since sales are closed out and payments are issued weekly, there’s no way to refund a sale.
 Customers are informed of this via signage.
 Vendors can resolve customer issues independent of Jay St. Collective but are not required to.
 If a vendor has a pattern of custom dissatisfaction, they may not be renewed for their lease.

 How many vendors of each medium will the store have?

-We try to limit vendors working in the same medium to two.
-Those two will have distinguishing styles.
+Jay St. Collective does not guarentee exclusivity to any vendor but we try to limit vendors working in the same medium to two.
+We try to ensure vendors working in the same medium have distinguishing styles.
 While we think competition is important, we want to make sure our store is not too saturated in one medium so our vendors don’t feel undercut by each other.
-Some exceptions are given to vendors who have multiple mediums but we will not have more than two vendors who primarily work in the same medium.
+Some exceptions are given to vendors who have multiple mediums but we will try not have more than two vendors who primarily work in the same medium.

 What can vendors expect as far as sales?